-Books cost money, but the content is excellent and you can take it anywhere, and all the information and photos in the books below has been written/taken by professionals who provide insight into their work, where the internet just can’t compete.
+Books cost money but the content is excellent and you can take it anywhere.
+All of the information and photos in the books below have been written/taken by professionals who provide insight into their work – the internet just can’t compete.

-Start at the beginning.
-Excellent photography takes strong foundations, and these books will ensure that you know exactly how to use your camera properly.
-If you struggle to use your camera properly, go back and read these books and I assure you, the speed at which you learn will vastly increase.
+Excellent photography requires strong foundations.
+These books will ensure that you know exactly how to use your camera properly.
+If you struggle to do this, read these books.
+I assure you that the speed at which you learn will vastly increase.

 In an easy-to-understand format, it’s the complete package.
-There’s also a bonus chapter for helping you to choose the right digital camera so it’s a great place to start before you’ve even bought one!
+There’s also a bonus chapter to help you choose the right digital camera, so it’s a great place to start before you’ve even bought one!

-Joe explains in this book how to take best advantage of what your camera was designed to do, and also when it is wise to outthink your camera or push your camera-to go for the gold.
+Joe explains in this book how best to take advantage of what your camera was designed to do and when it is wise to outthink your camera or push it to it’s limits.
 What I found really useful was the little caption under each photo with the f-stop, shutter speed and ISO used – it clearly explains how to take the photos pictured.

-With new information on white balance, flash, HDR, and more, this updated classic will inspire you to stop guessing and take control of your settings for better photos anytime, anywhere, and with any camera.
+With new information on white balance, flash, HDR, and more, this updated classic will inspire you to stop guessing and take control of your settings for better photos anytime, anywhere, with any camera.